d88w/vibe_coding_18_hole_golf_game/README.md

+# The Wang Golf Championship
-# 18-Hole Golf Platformer Game
+## The Coolest 18-Hole Golf Platformer Game

 A complete 18-hole golf course platformer that combines classic platforming mechanics with authentic golf scoring.
 Navigate a golf ball through varied terrain from tee to green, tracking your performance across a full round of 72 par!